Revati07/Vehicle-Price-Prediction/README.md

 # Results

-The best-performing model achieved an R² score of approximately **X.XX** on the test dataset.
+The best-performing model achieved an R² score of approximately 84% on the test dataset.
 The model generalizes well on unseen data and predicts vehicle prices with good accuracy.

 # Future Scope